-Similar to AR5 and SROCC, AR6 defines an abrupt climate change as a large-scale abrupt change in the climate system that takes place over a few decades or less, persists (or is anticipated to persist) for at least a few decades and causes substantial impacts in human and/or natural systems (Annex VII: Glossary).
-Further, AR6 considers such a perturbed state of a dynamical system as irreversible on a given time scale, if the recovery time scale from this state due to natural processes takes substantially longer than the time scale of interest (Annex VII: Glossary).
-The AR6 adopts the related definition of a tipping point as a critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly, and a tipping element as a component of the Earth system that is susceptible to a tipping point (Annex VII: Glossary).
-Tipping points may involve global or regional climate changes from one stable state to another stable state or to changes that occur faster than the rate of change of forcing (Alley et al., 2003) and include shifts from one equilibrium state to another and other responses of the climate system to external forcing (see Section 1.2.4.2 in Chapter 1).
+Similar to AR5 and SROCC, AR6 defines an abrupt climate change as a large-scale abrupt change in the climate system that takes place over a few decades or less, persists (or is anticipated to persist) for at least a few decades and causes substantial impacts in human and/or natural systems (Glossary).
+Further, AR6 considers such a perturbed state of a dynamical system as irreversible on a given time scale, if the recovery time scale from this state due to natural processes takes substantially longer than the time scale of interest (Glossary).
+The AR6 adopts the related definition of a tipping point as a critical threshold beyond which a system reorganizes, often abruptly and/or irreversibly, and a tipping element as a component of the Earth system that is susceptible to a tipping point (Glossary).
+Tipping points may involve global or regional climate changes from one stable state to another stable state or to changes that occur faster than the rate of change of forcing (Alley et al., 2003) and include shifts from one equilibrium state to another and other responses of the climate system to external forcing (Section 1.2.4.2).
 While reversibility has been defined alternatively in the literature with respect to the response specifically to idealized CO2 forcing and generally GSAT change, AR6 considers both definitions synonymous, because it has been widely demonstrated that the GSAT change is reversible in models with respect to CO2 with a several-year lag (Boucher et al., 2012).